Signs and symptoms of gastrointestinal carcinoid tumors

 - Severe diarrhea

 Many people find that factors such as stress, heavy exercise, and drinking alcohol trigger these symptoms.
 Over a long time, these hormone-like substances can damage heart valves, causing shortness of breath, weakness, and a heart murmur (an abnormal heart sound).

 Not all GI carcinoids cause the carcinoid syndrome.
 For example, rectal carcinoids usually do not make the hormone-like substances that cause these symptoms.

 Most cases of carcinoid syndrome occur only after the cancer has already spread to other parts of the body.
 Normally, blood coming from the GI tract first flows through the liver, where substances made by GI carcinoid tumors are broken down before they can reach the rest of the body.
 This prevents carcinoid symptoms.
 But if the cancer spreads outside the intestine (such as to the liver or lungs), the substances it makes can enter the main bloodstream and reach other parts of the body, where it can cause symptoms.

 Some neuroendocrine tumors produce ACTH (adrenocorticotropic hormone), a substance that causes the adrenal glands to make too much cortisol.
 This can cause Cushing syndrome, with symptoms of:

 - Increased body and facial hair

-- Bump of fat on back of neck
+- Hump of fat on back of neck

 - Skin changes like stretch marks (called striae)